IGinX-THU/IGinX/docs/quickStarts/IginXByDocker-EnglishVersion.md

 [INFO] --------------------------------------------------------- -------------------------
 ````

-You can use the docker command to view the IginX image that has been installed locally:
+You can use the docker command to view the IGinX image that has been installed locally:

 ```shell
 $ docker images